Using and Understanding the Interface

-When you first log in to your character you should see a few square icons lined in numbered boxes on the edge of the screen.
-This is your quick bar, and a few of your most basic abilities will have already been placed there.
+When you first log in to your character you should see two bars with a few square icons lined in numbered boxes on the edge of the screen.
+These are your quick bars, and where you'll place your abilities.
+These bars can be moved and rotated as needed.

 Learn how to use the Quick Bar.
 The most basic way to use it is to drag an icon - say an ability, combat style or magic spell - onto a numbered slot on the Quick Bar.
 Note that there are ten groupings of ten slots each, allowing you to use the Quick Bar for a variety of purposes.

-To shift quickly between Quick Bar groups, just type the Shift key and the number of the Quick Bar group you want to select.
-For instance, to select Quick Bar #3, type Shift-3.
-Once you have placed something in a Quick Bar slot, pressing the associated number (with that Quick Bar group visible) will cause your character to attempt to implement that action.
+To shift quickly between Quick Bar groups, just press the Shift key and the number of the Quick Bar group you want to select.
+For instance, to select Quick Bar #3, press Shift then 3.
+Once you have placed something in a Quick Bar slot, pressing the associated number (with that Quick Bar group visible) on your keyboard (left side of keyboard only) will cause your character to attempt to implement that action.
 Remember that abilities such as Sprint and Stealth (and others) can also be added to the Quick Bar.